Directors UK: Purpose

 Directors UK works to protect and enhance the creative rights of directors working in the UK.
-It strives to ensure directors retain control of their material, and protect them from bad working practices.
+It strives to make sure directors are compensated for repeat uses of their work, and protect them from bad working practices.

 Directors UK represents directors and directing to Government in the UK and in Europe, to broadcasters, to regulators, to other industry bodies and to the media.

+History

+Founding

+In 1996 the organisation became a member of CISAC (Confédération Internationale des Sociétés d'Auteurs et Compositeurs).
+Throughout its history, the organisation has driven significant changes in screen directors rights and their eligibility to royalty payments, namely.

 Governance

 In 2020, Andy Harrower was appointed CEO of Directors UK.
-Directors UK is a governed by an elected Board of Directors drawn from its membership.
-In 2021, the most recent Board was elected by the Directors UK membership – the Board members are:
+Directors UK is governed by an elected Board of Directors drawn from its membership, and a number of Independent Non-Executive Directors.
+The current Board is composed of the following: